February Bowls Diary 2015

 Included in the Course Manual, there are working diaries showing the range of tasks needed to be accomplished each month.
 The Course Manual is available for purchase separately.

-We are able to arrange courses to be delivered on site to groups of 6 - 10 people.
-Email firstname.lastname@example.org for more information.
+We are able to arrange courses to be delivered on site to groups of 6 – 10 people.
+Email Chris Johnson for information.

 Most bowling green facilities are enclosed by fences or hedges.
 February is a good time to complete any tidying up of these features.
 Hedges can be pruned and cut to maintain their shape and form.